Your rates and waste

 Businesses must always store their bins inside their premises.

-If possible, arrange for your waste collection contractor to collect your bins from your storage area when they’re emptied and return them immediately after.
+If possible, arrange for your waste collection contractor to collect your bins from your storage area when they’re ready for collection and return them immediately after.

-If you need to place your bins in a public place for collection, keep them next to your business and remove them immediately after collection.
-Bins must be in a spot where they won't disturb traffic flow or parking, or block people walking or riding bikes.
+If you need to place your bins in a public place for collection, keep them next to your business premises and remove them immediately after.
+Bins must be in a spot where they won’t disturb traffic flow or parking, or block people walking or riding bikes.
 They mustn’t block doors or emergency exits.